-We currently have limited spaces available on the following dates: Saturday 15th June, Saturday 22nd June, and Saturday 13th July.
-To book please email firstname.lastname@example.org *only*.
+We currently have spaces available on the following dates: Saturday 10th August, Saturday 7th September, and Saturday 21st September.
+To book please email email@example.com *only*.
 Please include a contact number and we’ll get back to you as soon as possible.
-Please note all the concessionary places on these dates have been filled already.
+Please note there is only one remaining concessionary place on the 10th August, and the concessionary places on the 21st September have also been filled.

 Designed to show how the techniques and processes used in a professional bakery can be applied at home, this course is suitable for all abilities – from beginners to those with plenty of home baking experience.